Prayer for Israel

 Important Note: Prayer for Israel does not operate a public grant application process.

-Grants are awarded at the discretion of the trustees to organizations and individuals they identify through their network of contacts in the Messianic community.
+Grants are awarded at the discretion of the trustees to organisations and individuals they identify through their network of contacts in the Messianic community.
 According to the Charity Commission, the charity's main method of carrying out its purposes is grant-making, but beneficiaries are identified through:

 • The trustees' knowledge of Messianic congregations and ministries in Israel